18-649 Project 13

 performance; higher is better for satisfaction):

-each workload for each performance metric.
+(1=best, 10=worst) for each workload for each performance metric.
 Your overall

 group score will be the sum of your ranks for all workloads.
-Of the
+Of the eligible

-after all the projects have been submitted.
-We will not
+projects have been submitted.
+We will not publish any performance

 statistics from other groups ahead of time.

 You can take a look at previous years' performance results here:

 Previous Performance Scores.
 Keep in mind, these do

 not necessarily reflect the performance that groups will have for your

 Implement fault tolerance in the case of dropped messages.